Skip to main content

 Not every member becomes a volunteer or joins a leadership team.
 We cannot forget them as they will make up the bulk of our churches.
 If you don’t have the personnel to give everyone a personal call, many church software apps will allow you to track your members and even send messages to check-in when they miss service.

-Church administration is the business side, mostly.
-They deal with the “hard management” issues so that the clergy can deal with the “soft management” issues.
-The lead pastor, however, usually deals with both as the head of the clergy and the president of the board.
+Church administration is the business side, mostly (i.e.: the church financial committees, board of directors, etc) so the clergy can deal with the spiritual issues.
+In most churches, the lead pastor deals with both as the head of the clergy and the president of the board.
 As always, individual churches will have differences based on their bylaws and the bylaws of their denomination.

-Current advances in software, however, make it much easier to track, manage, reach, and follow up with your members no matter the size of your church.
-Let’s take a closer look.
+Today, though, church management software tools make it infitely easier to track, manage, reach, and follow up with your members no matter the size of your church.

-Church management software (ChMS) refers to the tools used by churches to computerize their member database, their giving receipts, their event calendar, and many other services that the church provides.
-Frequently, this software comes in the form of a mobile app for the church member, and a desktop application for the church administration.
+Church management software (ChMS) refers to the tools used by churches to simplify their managerial and administrative taskload.
+ChMS tools allow churches to computerize their member database, giving receipts, their event calendar, and many other services that the church provides.

-Church management systems not only give you the convenience of real-time tracking of your budget, volunteers, events, and more, it can let you print off your tax reports with a push of a button and print statements for your members with another push.
-When it comes to the benefits of bringing your church into the software age, you will not be disappointed.
+Church management systems not only give you the convenience of real-time tracking of your church budget, volunteers, events, and more, it can let you print off your tax reports with a push of a button and print statements for your members with another push.

 Types Of Church Management Software